rubyforgood/rubybythebay.org/faq.md

 ##### Why Ruby by the Bay?

 Several of our projects could benefit from a weekend worth of gooding more than once a year and we'd like to bring the Ruby for Good experience to more people more places.
-And Bodega Bay is a stunningly beautiful location.

 ##### What skill level do I need to be to attend?